Lonsdorf-Lab/lonsdorf-lab.github.io/_members/larissa_nelle.md

   email: larissa.nelle@uni-bielefeld.de
 ---

-Larissa joined the team in May 2023 as a student assistant to support the experimental-empirical project of the psychology studies in Bielefeld.
-She is finishing her Bachelor's degree in Psychology currently and wants to start as a Masters's student in Bielefeld soon.
+Larissa is a Master's student of Experimental Psychology and Neuroscience at Bielefeld University.
+She started to support the experimental-empirical project course in Biopsychology and Cognitive Neuroscience in May 2023 and is currently part of Dr. Claudia Massaccesi's project that examines the effects of childhood adversity on social learning.